bulletmark/EPGPurge/README.md

 v1.1-MGB: Imported to github and added the following:

-1. Also forces EPG update after returning from playback or timeslip to realtime TV.
+1. Also forces EPG purge after returning from playback or timeslip to realtime TV.

 2. Made code slightly more efficient and made some minor cleanups.